LimHonTing/MATLAB-programming/README.md

 The Genetic Algorithm has been improved for better performance by incorporating the following techniques:

 1. Stochastic Universal Sampling 🎲
-2. Simulated Annealing 🔥
-3. Adaptive Selection and Mutation Rate 🔄
+2. Adaptive Selection and Mutation Rate 🔄
-4. Gaussian Mutation 🌐
+3. Gaussian Mutation 🌐
-5. Triggered Hypermutation 🚀
+4. Triggered Hypermutation 🚀

 Moreover, other methods have been explored to test the code performance, such as: